The-Mastermind1/_SINGLE_LINKED_LIST_/README.md

 # _SINGLE_LINKED_LIST_
 # Simple SINGLE LINKED LIST  header that i created using C++
-AN entrire single_linked_list with all the basic features:
+AN entire single_linked_list with all the basic features:
 <br>
 1. an  inside class of the simple list node with constructors<br>
 ~the default<br>